microsoft/BosqueLanguage/README.md

 ### Requirements

-In order to build the language for Windows the following are needed:
+In order to build the language the following are needed:

 - 64 bits Operating System
 - The LTS version of [node.js](https://nodejs.org/en/download/) ( According to your OS )